Global synchronization beyond dense graphs: the case of threshold graphs: Introduction

 \section{Introduction}

-The study of synchronization traces back to the 17th century, when Christiaan Huygens first observed the spontaneous synchronization of pendulum clocks.
-Since then, synchronization phenomena have been widely studied across both natural and technological systems.
-For example, the flashing of fireflies \cite{Buck1968, Strogatz1993}, the rhythmic beating of heart cells \cite{Winfree1967,Mikhailov2002}, synchronization in power grids \cite{dorfler2012synchronization}, coordinated motion in robotic networks \cite{OlfatiSaber2006}, modern artificial intelligence models such as neural networks \cite{KuramotoNeurons2024}, and Transformer architecture \cite{Geshkovski2025,Criscitiello2024}.
+Understanding how graph structure influences synchronization phenomena is a central theme at the interface of graph theory, network dynamics, and nonlinear systems.
+Synchronization itself is a classical phenomenon: its study dates back to the 17th century, when Christiaan Huygens observed the spontaneous synchronization of pendulum clocks.
+Since then, synchronization phenomena have been widely studied in natural and technological systems, including the flashing of fireflies \cite{Buck1968, Strogatz1993}, synchronization in power grids \cite{dorfler2012synchronization}, and more recent connections with machine-learning models \cite{Miyato2024ArtificialKuramoto,Geshkovski2025,Criscitiello2024}.

-A major obstacle in the study of synchronization was the absence of a model that simultaneously offered analytical tractability and sufficient dynamical richness.
-The Kuramoto model, introduced by Yoshiki Kuramoto in 1975 \cite{Kuramoto1975}, provided precisely such a balance, and has since become a central and widely accepted model for analyzing synchronization phenomena.

-The Kuramoto model describes \(n\) oscillators on the unit circle, coupled according to a graph \(G = (V, E)\) with adjacency matrix \(A\).
-Mathematically, it is a set of ordinary differential equations
+Among mathematical models of synchronization, the Kuramoto model has become one of the standard frameworks because it combines analytical tractability with rich nonlinear behavior.
+Introduced by Yoshiki Kuramoto in 1975 \cite{Kuramoto1975}, the model describes \(n\) oscillators on the unit circle, coupled according to a graph \(G=(V,E)\) with adjacency matrix \(\boldsymbol{A}\).
+It is given by the system of ordinary differential equations

-where \(\theta_i : \mathbb{R} \to \mathbb{S}^1\) denotes the phase of oscillator \(i\).
-Specifically, each oscillator is driven by its intrinsic frequency \(\omega_i\) and by the nonlinear interactions determined by the phase differences with its neighbors.
+where \(\theta_i:\mathbb{R}\to\mathbb{S}^1\) denotes the phase of oscillator \(i\), and \(\omega_i\) is its intrinsic frequency.
+Thus, each oscillator evolves according to its own intrinsic frequency together with nonlinear interactions determined by phase differences with its neighbors.

-Early studies of the Kuramoto model primarily considered systems of oscillators with heterogeneous intrinsic frequencies $\{\omega_i\}_{i=1}^n$, coupled through a complete graph with uniform weights $\boldsymbol{A}_{ij} = K/n$.
-Here, $K$ denotes the strength of the coupling between oscillators.
-A fundamental question in this setting is to determine the critical coupling strength $K_c$, such that for $K > K_c$, the oscillators converge to a common frequency, a phenomenon known as \emph{frequency synchronization}\footnote{That is, all derivatives $\tfrac{d\theta_i(t)}{dt}$ become identical as $t \to \infty$.}, and for $K < K_c$, they remain desynchronized.
-This problem is of central interest across many scientific domains, ranging from biological synchronization, rhythmic phenomena \cite{michaels1987sinoatrial}, technological applications such as deep brain stimulation \cite{tass2003desynchronizing,nabi2011singleinput} and power systems \cite{chiang1995direct,dorfler2012synchronization}.
-For comprehensive surveys of this line of work and its applications, we refer to \cite{strogatz2000, acebron2005, dorfler2014}.

-Another line of research focuses on the homogeneous Kuramoto model where all intrinsic frequencies are identical, i.e., $\omega_i = \omega$ for all $i \in \{1,\cdots,n\}$.
-In this case, frequency synchronization is always achieved.
-This becomes immediate after applying a co-rotating frame $\theta_i(t) \leftarrow \theta_i(t) - \omega t$, under which the dynamics reduce to the gradient system